tazama-lf/admin-service/README.md

 ```
 POST
 ```
-**The 2 endpoints are sharing all of the properties excluding ntty or acct these are specific to each endpoint they indicate the condition is govered by who.**
+**Both endpoints share all properties except for ntty and acct.
+These properties are specific to each endpoint and indicate the governing condition**
 #### Body

 | Parameter | Type   | Required | Description                     |